mewing0328/eSale/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Application is the back end of an e-commerce site with a working Express.js API to use Sequelize to interact with MySQL database.
+Insomnia application was utilized to demo the routes.

 ## Table of Contents
 [1.
 Installation](#installation)